 Hundreds of projects go on at the same time.
 Most teams throw out new software in six weeks or less and look at how users respond hours later.

 Google has advantages in making this work for them (it is easy to find reasons it won’t work elsewhere).
-However, this is basically piloting changes on a small scale, analyzing the results and doing that quickly and often.
-That quick, frequent experimentation is something organizations should strive to achieve.
+However, this is basically piloting changes on a small scale, analyzing the results and repeating that quickly.
+Quick, frequent experimentation with iteration is a tactic all organizations would benefit from.

 The clear visible mission is also helpful.
 When an organization has an organizing principle everyone can understand then action can be guided by individual aim toward that purpose.
 When the understanding is missing organizations often have to rely on top down instruction and having far too many issues passed up the hierarchy for a decision.